Adopted June 1953 and amended in

 Section 2.
 The Members of the Board of Appeals shall be appointed by the President with the approval of the Board of Trustees, and shall be submitted to the Conference for ratification.

 a.
-The Board of Appeals shall be composed of four rabbis and a layperson.
+The Board of Appeals shall be composed of four rabbis and a layperson, and two alternates (one rabbi and one layperson).
 With the approval of the Board, the President shall designate one of the rabbis to serve as chair.
-The term of service for members of the Board of Appeals shall be for five years, with no more than two rabbis and/or a layperson completing a term at any one time.
-Individuals nominated for the Board of Appeals should not have been either complainants or respondents in any CCAR ethics case in the previous ten years nor should they have served on the Ethic Committee in the previous five years.
+The term of service for members of the Board of Appeals shall be for five (5) years, with no more than two rabbis and/or a layperson completing a term at any one time.
+Individuals nominated for the Board of Appeals should not have been either complainants or respondents in any CCAR ethics case in the previous ten (10) years nor should they have served on the Ethic Committee in the previous five (5) years.
 If a vacancy occurs in the Board of Appeals through death or resignation, the President shall appoint a rabbi or layperson to fill the unexpired term with the approval of the Board.
 This rabbi or layperson would be eligible for re-election to an additional five year term.

 b.
-The Board of Appeals must meet in person.
-It may convene with a minimum of four members.
+The Board of Appeals may convene with a minimum of four members.
 All decisions short of expulsion require a minimum vote of at least three members of the Board of Appeals.
 In cases of Expulsion of a colleague, a vote of four of the five members of the Board of Appeals is final.

 c.
 A rabbi against whom an ethics charge has been filed is prohibited from any contact with any parties to the complaint that might be reasonably construed as being coercive or intimidating.
 At the same time in the interest of equity and fair play while the complaint is being processed, all other parties to the complaint, including the complainant and potential witnesses, shall desist from any contact that could inappropriately influence the outcome.